panchalsagar1815/panchalsagar1815/README.md

 😄 Image Analytics with Computer Vision, speciﬁcally weapon detection.
 Deep Learning powered Chatbot for IT Act India.

 ### Research Thesis
+### AI in Healthcare : AI-Generated Music To Improve Mental Health

 Framework build to predict the mood of the person by analysing the choice of the music listening and created an AI-based machine learning model that can generate happy and relaxing music to improve mood.